LIGHT BULBS: How a Bulb’s CRI Affects Paint Colors

 2. ARTIFICIAL LIGHT

-Artificial light is the light shining on your walls from interior sources such as ceiling fixtures, lamps, pendant lights and otherwise.
-All of these involve terms like KELVINS, LUMENS and WATTAGE, however, there’s one VERY important term that’s often missed…
+Artificial light is light shining on your walls from interior sources such as ceiling fixtures, lamps, pendant lights, and other sources.
+All of these involve terms like KELVINS, LUMENS, and WATTAGE.
+However, there’s one very important term that’s often missed.

 CRI

-CRI stands for COLOUR RENDERING INDEX and refers to how TRUE a paint colour looks based on the light given by the bulb.
+CRI stands for COLOUR RENDERING INDEX and refers to how TRUE a paint color looks based on the light given by the bulb.

 If this is a new term for you, stay with me – this is good stuff…

 Just as LRV runs on a scale from 0-100, so does CRI.
-A bulb with a CRI of 100 will show a paint colour in its most clear, true form.
+A bulb with a CRI of 100 will show a paint color in its most clear, proper form.
 Ermmm, true based on WHAT?

-As it relates to CRI, ‘true’ means how good and clear a paint colour will look based on a comparison with natural sunlight or an incandescent bulb.
+As it relates to CRI, ‘true’ means how good and clear a paint color will look based on a comparison with natural sunlight or an incandescent bulb.

 BTW, if you’re not sure about this whole ‘Kelvins’ thing, you’ll find a link to a great blog post near the end.